Krishnanand Rai

 Krishnanand Rai (11 December 1956 – 29 November 2005) was an Indian politician from Uttar Pradesh.
 He served as a MLA from 2002 to 2005 representing Mohammadabad Assembly located at Ghazipur district.
 His first stint at politics was in year 1999 from same assembly seat, which he lost.
 He was the member of the Bharatiya Janata Party (BJP).
-On 29 November 2005, he was assassinated as he arrives home after attending a family wedding in his native village.
-Six other party workers in UP's Ghazipur were also killed.

 Early life and education

 Rai was the youngest of three brothers born to Lalita Rai and Jagannath Rai in the village of Gondaur, Ghazipur district, Uttar Pradesh.
 With ample farm land around rich and fertile gangetic basin, the primary source of earning and livelihood for the family was agriculture.
 His mother died when he was a year old and thereafter he was raised by his grandmother.
 His early schooling was done at the native village.
 At the age of 13 he moved to Varanasi to join the Central Hindu School and later attended Banaras Hindu University, planning to study medicine.
 This was the time when he came across people like Manoj Sinha (Lok Sabha MP), Narendra Singh (Professor of BHU) who later became his close friends.
 Due to financial constraints and series of untoward incidents at college, he ended up dropping out of school and sought work.